proxmox/proxmox-backup/docs/administration-guide.rst

 Restoring Data
 ~~~~~~~~~~~~~~

-The regular creation of backups is a necessary step to avoid data
+The regular creation of backups is a necessary step to avoiding data
 loss.
-More important, however, is the restoration.
+More importantly, however, is the restoration.
 It is good practice to perform
 periodic recovery tests to ensure that you can access the data in
 case of problems.

 First, you need to find the snapshot which you want to restore.
 The snapshot
-command gives a list of all snapshots on the server:
+command provides a list of all the snapshots on the server:

 .. code-block:: console